apus-lab/apus-lab.github.io/README.md

 git push
 ```
 + In main repo push the changes.

-May need to prepend `bundle exec` to the `jekyll` commands to avoid package conflicts.

 For working with shared files from Google Drive.
 1. Enable access of ``Anyone with the link''